-The Centre has won a number of awards in recognition of it's commitment to enabling access to justice for some of the most vulnerable in society.
+The firm has won a number of awards in recognition of it's commitment to enabling access to justice for some of the most vulnerable in society.

 Modern Law Awards 2020 - Winners of ABS of the Year

 The Legal Advice Centre was awarded ABS of the Year at the Modern Law Awards 2020.
 The Centre was the first of its kind when it was granted an ABS (Alternative Business Structure) licence to operate as a fully regulated law firm in 2015.
 Read more about the Modern Law Awards.